Bandaru-Tulasi/ecs-microservice-deployment/README.md

 This project demonstrates how to deploy a containerized Python Flask microservice using Docker, Amazon ECR, ECS Fargate, and an Application Load Balancer (ALB).

-This setup represents a real-world cloud microservice deployment using fully managed container hosting (Fargate), secure image storage (ECR), and load-balanced traffic distribution (ALB).
+This setup represents a real-world microservice deployment architecture used in modern cloud-native applications.

 🎯 Why This Project Matters